raspberrypi/pico-sdk/README.md

-ex# Raspberry Pi Pico SDK
+# Raspberry Pi Pico SDK

 The Raspberry Pi Pico SDK (henceforth the SDK) provides the headers, libraries and build system necessary to write programs for the RP2040-based devices such as the Raspberry Pi Pico